eligaconstance/staging/docs/using_console/console-import-nodes.md

 >**_IMPORTANT:_** Because identities contain private keys, be careful when exporting them to ensure they are handled securely.
 If a private key is compromised, it can be used to perform malicious actions.

-Each Fabric Operatons Console component is deployed with the signing certificate of an administrator inside.
+Each Operations Console component is deployed with the signing certificate of an administrator inside.
 When actions requiring the permission level of an admin are performed against the component, the signing certificate of the entity attempting the action is checked against the signing certificate inside the node.
 If they don't match, the action is denied.
 These certificates which also known as "keys", allow the administrator to operate their components.

 If you intend to operate an imported node, you have two options: